Paint Township, Holmes County, Ohio: Geography

 It is the only township in the county to border Stark County.

-No municipalities are located in Paint Township, although the unincorporated community of Winesburg lies in the southwestern part of the township.
+No municipalities are located in Paint Township, although the census-designated place of Winesburg lies in the southwestern part of the township.

 Name and history

 Paint Township most likely was named for a local spring where the water was imparted with a reddish hue.
 It is one of six Paint Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.